 By Lauren Tjaden

-Here's how to discover some Animal Kingdom must-dos, plus tips to help you plan your getaway:
+Here are some things to do in Disney's Animal Kingdom, plus tips to help you plan your getaway:

 Digging for dinosaur bones!
 Riding a runaway train!
 Soaring on a banshee!
 Animal Kingdom promises these extraordinary adventures and more.
 Check out a few favorites.

 Every Na’vi hunter on Pandora goes through a coming-of-age ritual: he or she must bond with and take flight on the back of a powerful, winged mountain banshee, a wondrous yet terrifying experience.
 You can test your ability like the Na’vi on this thrill ride, clinging to your own banshee on a breathtaking 3D aerial expedition over Pandora’s eerie land.

 Your smallest would-be paleontologists can play in this open-area, inspired by a dinosaur dig.
 The fun includes excavating fossils from prehistoric beasts like a Triceratops and Tyrannosaurus Rex, navigating rope bridges, winding through shadowy caves and flying down twisty slides.
 Meanwhile, mom and dad can kick back and cool down at a seating area in the shade, made even better with large fans.